aminnairi/gouache/README.md

 > [!TIP]
 > Requests don't necessarily have to have a body, omitting it will not trigger
-> the interactive mode and rather will send the request without body.
+> the interactive mode and rather will create the request without body.

 #### Generate a request in interactive mode